TEAMPACCC

 We use models alongside observational datasets to study atmospheric composition and climate.

-CESM2 family of models
+Chemistry-climate modeling using the CESM2 family of models

 -

-CESM2-WACCM6 is the most comprehensive configuration of CESM2, with tropospheric and stratospheric chemistry and a modal aerosol scheme fully coupled to ocean and sea ice models.
+CESM2(WACCM6) is the most comprehensive configuration of CESM2, with tropospheric and stratospheric chemistry and a modal aerosol scheme fully coupled to ocean and sea ice models.
 This configuration was used to generate a 13-member initial-condition ensemble over the period 1950-2014, adding to the three ensemble members conducted by NCAR for CMIP6.
 These simulations serve as a basis for multiple ongoing projects.
 [Qindan, Xinyuan, Steph]

 -